Mantosh123/MJHandiCraft_SwiftUI/README.md

 # MJHandiCraft_SwiftUI
-MJHandiCraft is a app for e-commmerse app.
+MJHandiCraft is an e-commmerse app.